-The Council also uses its District newspaper, Rochford District Matters, and website to engage, inform, and respond to those who live, work and visit within the District.
+The Council also uses its District newspaper, Rochford District Matters, which is a quarterly publication, and website to engage, inform, and respond to those who live, work and visit within the District.

 Our Services

 Local Government in Essex is structured into what is commonly termed largely as a 'two-tier' structure.
 What this means is that responsibilities and service provision is shared between District and county Councils.